Easy Cotton Pottery Tray Tutorial: How to Make Fabric and Rope Trays with Scraps

 building the sides

-Step 5: Add a Button (Optional but Cute!)
+Step 5: Add a Button for a Finishing Touch (Optional but Adorable!)

 hand sewing